DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-30-exploratory_data_analysis_techniques_pandas.md

 By mastering these EDA techniques, you will be well-equipped to handle complex, real-world datasets and make informed, data-driven decisions in more advanced analyses and modeling processes.

+## Appendix: Python Code for Exploratory Data Analysis (EDA) Using Pandas

+This appendix provides a comprehensive collection of Python code used throughout the Exploratory Data Analysis (EDA) process.
+The code covers everything from loading data to performing advanced analysis techniques such as detecting outliers, dimensionality reduction, and visualizations.
+Each block of code is designed to help you efficiently explore, clean, transform, and visualize data using the Pandas library, along with supplementary tools like Matplotlib, Seaborn, and Scikit-learn.

+### Code Overview

+The Python code below is categorized according to the different steps of EDA, including:

+- **Data loading**: How to import data from CSV and Excel files using Pandas.
+- **Data cleaning**: Techniques for handling missing values, removing duplicates, and dealing with outliers.
+- **Data transformation**: Filtering, sorting, grouping, and creating new features from existing ones.
+- **Descriptive statistics**: Generating basic statistics like mean, median, mode, variance, and standard deviation to understand the data's distribution.
+- **Visualization**: Using Matplotlib and Seaborn for data visualization, including histograms, scatter plots, and correlation heatmaps.
+- **Advanced techniques**: Detecting outliers using machine learning algorithms like Isolation Forest and performing dimensionality reduction with Principal Component Analysis (PCA).
+- **Time-series analysis**: Resampling and applying rolling averages to analyze time-dependent data.

+By following the code snippets in this appendix, you will be able to perform end-to-end EDA on various datasets, preparing them for deeper analysis or machine learning models.

 ```python
 import pandas as pd
 import seaborn as sns